The Californian Bills for Mandatory Scope 3 Accounting

 Who will it apply to?

-If the bills become law, businesses operating in California will be required to measure, report, and reduce their Scope 3 emissions.
+Businesses operating in California will be required to measure, report, and reduce their Scope 3 emissions.
 SB 253 mandates both public and private companies with global revenues >$1b to disclose their Scope 1 - 3 emissions.

 SB 261 mandates those with global revenues >$500m to disclose their climate-related financial risk (built upon TCFD).
 This could have far-reaching implications for various industries and supply chains, prompting companies to assess and mitigate their environmental impact beyond their immediate operations.
 Larger organisations will no doubt need to start engaging with their suppliers for data too, examples of this have already been seen across the globe recently (Coles, Tesco, Meta, Amazon, Fonterra and more).